HackYourFuture/JavaScript1/Week4/Closures (class 10).md

 The return value of `greetPerson` (i.e. the inner function) is subsequently assigned to the variable `greetTimir`.

 With `greetTimir('Good morning')` we are now calling effectively calling the inner function, and passing it the string `'Good morning'`.
-The end result is that we print to the console the message:
+Because the inner function still has acces to `name` it can produce the output printed by `console.log`:

 ```
 Good morning, Timir